CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/sapui5.md

 sidebar_position: 2
 ---

-# SAPUI5 Plugin from Template step by step
+# SAPUI5 Plugin from Template Step-by-Step

-## Create a new plugin project
+## Create a New Plugin Project

 ### Download